pauleveritt/pauleveritt.github.io/src/docker_intro/index.rst

 ``minimum/docker-django-mysite:latest`` as the image, then click ``Ok``.

 You now have a Docker container that will be used as your project interpreter.
-PyCharm features like autocomplete will be driven by this interpreter.
+PyCharm features like autocompletion, code inspections, and checks will be driven by this interpreter.

 Run Django
 ==========